dcaribou/transfermarkt-scraper/README.md

 conda env create -f environment.yml conda activate transfermarkt-scraper

-# discover confederantions and leagues on separate invokations
+# discover confederantions and competitions on separate invokations
 scrapy crawl confederations > confederations.json
-scrapy crawl leagues -a parents=confederations.json > leagues.json
+scrapy crawl competitions -a parents=confederations.json > competitions.json

-# you can use intermediate files or pipe crawlers one after the other to traverse hierarchy
+# you can use intermediate files or pipe crawlers one after the other to traverse the hierarchy
-cat leagues | head -2 \
+cat competitions | head -2 \
     | scrapy crawl clubs \
     | scrapy crawl players \
     | scrapy crawl appearances